canonical/vanilla-framework/templates/docs/patterns/grid-legacy/accessibility.md

 - Each column containing text should span a minimum of 3 columns.
 - Only columns should be direct children of rows.
-- The starting point of your page should be a well-structured and accessible source document.
+- The starting point of your page should be a well structured and accessible source document.
 Ensure the document remains in a logical order for screen readers, irrespective of how the content looks visually.
 - Ensure to use order and the grid-placement properties only for visual, not logical, reordering of content.

 ## Resources